springload/wagtailmodelchoosers/README.rst

             'fields_to_save': ['id'] + RATE_CHOOSER_DISPLAY_FIELDS,  # ONLY FOR REMOTE: The remote objects fields to save to the DB.
 Leave empty to save the whole object.
             'remote_endpoint': 'http://...'                          # ONLY FOR REMOTE: The remote API endpoint.
             'pk_name': 'uuid',                                       # The primary key name of the model 'draftail_type': 'NAV',                                  # Only add this if you want the model available in draftail.
-Must be unique.
+Must be unique and can't clash with any default wagtail types.
         }
     }